thanikadhanaraj/MediBot---Autonomus-Medicine-Delivery-And-Disinfection-Robot/README.md

 https://www.youtube.com/watch?v=1O8xAjmjDDk
 ## Problem Statement

-In hospitals and quarantine zones, frequent human interaction increases the risk of infection and workload on medical staff.
-A compact, mobile robotic system can assist doctors and nurses by handling routine monitoring and delivery tasks safely and efficiently.
+In hospitals, nurses frequently perform exhausting and repetitive tasks such as medicine collection and delivery, leading to physical fatigue, reduced efficiency, and higher chances of human error.
+Additionally, frequent human interaction and manual cleaning increase the risk of infection spread, making it difficult to maintain a safe and sterile hospital environment.

 ## Solution

-1.Medibot is a mobile robot powered by a microcontroller that:
-2.Measures basic health parameters
-3.Moves autonomously or via remote control
-4.Delivers medicines and essentials to patients 5.Displays sensor data in real time
+3.Moves autonomously with instruction from nurse station 4.Delivers medicines and essentials to patients reducing nurse fatigue 5.UV disinfection which minimizes human contact, and improving safety and efficiency in hospital environments.

 <img width="1024" height="1536" alt="image" src="https://github.com/user-attachments/assets/6a5b7d09-d934-4952-92ba-f195f11282e7" />